nodejs/node/doc/api/http.markdown

   and listen for the `continue` event.
 See RFC2616 Section 8.2.3 for more information.

-* Sending an Authorization header will override useing the `auth` option to compute basic authentication.
+* Sending an Authorization header will override using the `auth` option to compute basic authentication.

 ## http.get(options, callback)